svandragt/ventura-bug-detective/readme.md

 Ventura is designed to work with different storage backends via implementations. `StorageProvider`

 - **(Default):`Ventura\Storage\RedBeanStorageProvider`** Uses the RedBeanPHP library to store error data.
-By default, it likely creates a SQLite database file within the configured .
-Ensure you have `gabordemooij/redbean` required in your . `VENTURA_STORAGE_DATA_DIR``composer.json`
+By default, it creates a SQLite database file within the configured storage directory.
+Configure the storage location using the `VENTURA_STORAGE_DATA_DIR` environment variable (defaults to `src/data`).
+Ensure you have `gabordemooij/redbean` required in your `composer.json`.

 You can create your own provider by implementing the necessary methods (likely `initialize`, `saveError`) and configuring Ventura to use your class via the environment variable. `VENTURA_STORAGE_PROVIDER_CLASS`